 Information Literacy: "Recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information." — American Library Association

 Why Information Literacy matters at GGU: There have been countless studies documenting the need for information literacy at school and at work.
 Yet studies also show that students, and by extension, graduates, are not using information effectively.

 “Fostering student success”: The Business Library strongly believes that information literacy is too important in our students’ careers to ignore!
 Student improvement also benefits faculty as these necessary skills are reflected in higher-quality work, and can provide lifelong benefits.

-The Golden Gate University Business Library is a teaching library.
+The Golden Gate University Business Library is focused on empowerment through teaching.
 We encourage students to become independent learners by demystifying the research process and demonstrating the strategies and resources needed to excel at GGU.

 We do not review student work or take responsibility for the grade assigned to the work we have helped with.
 For writing assistance, please visit GGU's in-person Writing Lab or the Online Writing Lab.
 For clarification of assignment expectations, we recommend contacting your professor directly.